waynehacking8/waynehacking8/README.md

 ---

-MS Computer Science @ NTUST.
  I work at the intersection of GPU systems and ML — writing CUDA kernels, benchmarking inference stacks, and shipping fixes upstream to the LLM-serving ecosystem.
 My niche:
 **early consumer-Blackwell (SM120 / SM121) enablement, validated on real Blackwell workstation hardware** — the kernels and dispatch paths most repos can't yet test because almost no one has the hardware.